-Connector P20 is a optional connector (not installed by default) which can provide convenient access for a remote host to the SPI and I2C ports of the LPC55Sxx that support ISP mode.
-When setting up the Board to be used with a host, jumper P1 must be installed to prevent conflict with the Link2 (which can also emulate an SPI or I2C host).
-Jumper J4 can be used to force the LPC55Sxx to boot in ISP mode, and connector P14 can be installed and used to provide an external reset control input from the host, The connector footprint and connection can also be used to connect to external PMod peripherals that follow the PMod I2C, or SPI (Type 2 or 2A) standards.
-Refer to the PMod specifications from Digilent Inc. for more information.
+Connector J18 is a connector which provide convenient access for a remote host to the SPI and I2C ports of the LPC55Sxx that support ISP mode.
+When setting up the Board to be used with a host, jumper JP9 must be installed to prevent conflict with the Link2 (which can also emulate an SPI or I2C host).